jose011974/Python-Video-Downloader/yt-dlp/README.md

 		- **Windows 10/11:**
 			- You can install pip via the python installer or through the script linked [here](https://bootstrap.pypa.io/get-pip.py "here")
 		- **Linux:**
 			- You can install pip using the script linked [here](https://bootstrap.pypa.io/get-pip.py "here"), via your package manager, or via the terminal.
 Google is your friend for any distributions not listed here.
+			- **NOTE:** You MAY need to add an entry to your PATH environment variable.
+[Click Here](https://github.com/jose011974/Python-Video-Downloader/wiki/Adding-an-entry-to-your-PATH-environment-variable-on-Linux) for more information.
 			- Ubuntu/Debian/KDE Neon: `sudo apt install python3-pip`
 			- Fedora: `sudo dnf install python3-pip`
 			- Arch: `pacman -S python-pip`